Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 Crowd of Favours

 With a rather spectacular line-up of real ales behind the bar, Crowd of Favours is a mighty fine choice for Sunday lunch.
-Like all their Leeds Brewery companions, they get their meats from The Yorkshire Dales Meat Company, and they always have a choice of lamb, beef and pork, as well as a few options that change with the seasons.
-The veggie nut roast is also a big hit.
-Their roasts come with all the trimmings – think veggie-friendly roast potatoes, braised red cabbage, roasted root veg and a big ol’ Yorkshire pud.
-Prices range from £11.95 to £13.95 depending on what you choose.
+They get all of their meats from The Yorkshire Dales Meat Company, and they always have a choice of lamb, beef and pork, as well as a few options that change with the seasons.
+The veggie Portobello mushroom, sweet potato and stout tart is also a big hit.
+Their roasts come with all the trimmings – think veggie-friendly roast potatoes, braised red cabbage, roasted root veg, loads of ale gravy and a big ol’ Yorkshire pud.
+Prices range from £10.50 to £11.95 depending on what you choose.

 Crowd of Favours, Harper Street, Leeds, West Yorkshire, LS2 7EA.

-Browns is a rather grand place to stop for Sunday lunch – it’s the old banking hall of the Leeds Permanent Building Society, but now it’s been transformed into a bright, airy dining room with a distinctive art-deco look.
-Here you can tuck into sirloin of beef with a thyme Yorkshire pudding. roast shallots and horseradish crème fraîche for £14.95, salted pork belly with crackling and Bramley apple butter for £14.75 or half a roast chicken with pigs in blankets, bread sauce and prune & brandy stuffing for £13.75.
+Browns is a rather grand place to stop for Sunday lunch – it’s the old banking hall of the Leeds Permanent Building Society, but now it’s a bright, airy dining room with a distinctive art-deco look.
+Here you can tuck into sirloin of beef with a thyme Yorkshire pudding, roast shallots and horseradish crème fraîche for £16.95, salted pork belly with Walford stuffing and crackling for £15.95 or half a roast chicken with pigs in blankets, bread sauce and prune & brandy stuffing for £15.50.
 All their meat options come with roast potatoes cooked in goose fat.
 Veggie?
 They do a nut roast with butternut squash puree, cherry jus and veggie roasties for £11.95.
-Their roasts come with all the trimmings, including slow roasted red cabbage and honey roast parsnips.
+Their roasts come with all the trimmings, including slow-roasted red cabbage and honey roast parsnips.

 Browns, The Light, 70-72 The Headrow, Leeds, West Yorkshire, LS1 8EQ.

-This is not your usual Sunday lunch – Home is the latest restaurant from Mark Owens, former Head Chef of Michelin Starred restaurants, The Box Tree and The Star at Harome, and Elizabeth Cottam, semi-finalist on last year’s MasterChef.
+This is not your usual Sunday lunch – Home is a restaurant from Mark Owens, former Head Chef of Michelin Starred restaurants, The Box Tree and The Star at Harome, and Elizabeth Cottam, semi-finalist on MasterChef.
 Together, they’ve created a relaxed take on fine dining – and one of the highlights is their deconstructed roast dinner.
 It’s a six-course tasting menu like nothing you’ve had before and it’s £55 a pop with a separate menu for veggies.
-It changes every month, but you’ll be working your way through dishes like phasant stew, clam chowder and roast rump camp with bone marrow crumb, dripping potatoes, greens and gravy, before finishing with apple cake with blackberry and cinder toffee.
+It changes every month, but you’ll be working your way through dishes like duck pie, halibut and red deer wellington with Yorkshire puddings roasties and gravy, before finishing with apple tart with clotted cream ice cream.

 Home, 16/17 Kirkgate, Leeds, West Yorkshire, LS1 6BY.